gazbert/bxbot/README.md

 For the `<adapter>` value, you must specify the fully qualified name of the Exchange Adapter class for the Trading Engine to inject on startup.
 The class must be on the runtime classpath.
 See the _How do I write my own Exchange Adapter?_ section for more details.

+The `<authentication-config>` section is optional.
+If present, at least 1 `config-item` must be set - these are repeating key/value String pairs.
+This section can be used to configure the adapter with the exchange trading API credentials - see the sample exchange.xml config files for each exchange.

+The `<network-config>` section is optional.
+If present, the `<connection-timeout`, `non-fatal-error-codes`, and `non-fatal-error-messages` sections must be set.

+The `<connection-timeout` is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
+Once this threshold has been breached, the exchange adapter will give up and throw a Trading API TimeoutException.
+The exchange adapter is single threaded: if one request gets blocked, it will block all subsequent requests from getting to the exchange.
+This timeout prevents an indefinite block.

+The `non-fatal-error-codes` section contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal Trading API TimeoutException.

+The `non-fatal-error-messages` section contains a list of java.io exception messages that will trigger the adapter to throw a non-fatal Trading API TimeoutException.

+The `other-config` section is optional.
+If present, at least 1 `config-item` must be set - these are repeating key/value String pairs.
+This section can be used to specify additional config for adapter, e.g. buy/sell fees.

 BX-bot only supports 1 Exchange Adapter for each instance of the bot; you will need to create multiple (runtime) instances of the bot to run against different exchanges.